tommichael88/booktomnyc/ServiceAgreement.md

   - At-Will Relationship: Both parties understand and agree that the relationship established by this agreement is "at-will," meaning either party can terminate the relationship at any time, with or without cause.
 This agreement does not create a long-term employment relationship between the parties.

-- **13-9**: **Dissatisfaction and Obligations**: In the event that the Client is dissatisfied with the completed work or encounters any issues related to the services provided, the Client acknowledges that their responsibilities, including but not limited to maintaining comprehensive insurance coverage, shall remain in full force and effect.
+- **13-9**: **Dissatisfaction and Obligations**:

+  In the event that the Client is dissatisfied with the completed work or encounters any issues related to the services provided, the Client acknowledges that their responsibilities, including but not limited to maintaining comprehensive insurance coverage, shall remain in full force and effect.
+In addition:

   - The Client's dissatisfaction or any problems arising from the services shall not absolve the Client of their obligations under this Agreement.
 The Client is still responsible for fulfilling all their duties and commitments as outlined in Sections 13-1 through 13-8, regardless of any disputes or concerns related to the services rendered.
 Failure to meet these responsibilities shall not release the Client from any liability or obligations under this Agreement.